Butterick Publishing Company: 19th century

 In the spring of 1867, E. Butterick and Co. began publishing Ladies Quarterly of Broadway Fashions.
 In 1868, the monthly magazine The Metropolitan began publication.
 Both magazines were aimed at women and served as a means to sell Butterick paper patterns via mail order.

 In 1873, the two magazines were merged into a single publication, The Delineator.
 The magazine served as a marketing tool for Butterick patterns and discussed fashion and fabrics, including advice for home sewists.

 By 1876, E. Butterick & Co. had become a worldwide enterprise selling patterns as far away as Paris, London, Vienna and Berlin, with 100 branch offices and 1,000 agencies throughout the United States and Canada.

 20th century

 In 1903, the company built the Butterick Building at Spring Street and MacDougal Street (now Sixth Avenue) in Manhattan.
 The building, which still stands, is 16 stories tall and has an additional two stories underground.
 Parts of the building interior were designed by Louis Tiffany, and it housed the second largest printing plant in the world (second only to the Government Printing Office in Washington, D.C.).

 In 1926, S.R.
 Latshaw was president of the Butterick Publishing Co.

-One of Butterick's subsidiary companies was the Ridgway Company, which they purchased in 1909 and published the pulp magazines Romance, Everybody's Magazine and Adventure.
+One of Butterick's subsidiary companies was the Ridgway Company, which they purchased in 1909 and published the pulp magazines Romance, Everybody's Magazine, and Adventure.
+In 1914, after a 10-year lawsuit, the Ridgway Company was required to pay $17,000 to the editor of Financial World for libel.